 Assuming the same facts above, but in this case, it was Father’s secretary in his business, Sarah, who took money out of the deceased bank account and used it for her personal activities, Mother, as administrator, can file an action for theft against Sarah.

 Assuming again the same facts above, but in this case, Mother did not access the deceased bank account, but instead used Father’s credit card after his death.
 In this case, the bank has a cause of action against Mother for credit card fraud if Mother fails to pay Father’s credit card debt.

 Assuming the same facts above, but this time, Father’s bank account had a payable-on-death designation, nominating his daughter, Daughter, as his sole beneficiary, then Daughter has a cause of action against Mother for theft because it was Daughter who was completely entitled to the bank account upon Father’s death.

 Lastly, assuming the same facts above, but this time, Mother was a joint owner of the bank account, then Mother’s acts of accessing the deceased bank account is not illegal.
 As a joint owner, Mother had ownership over the bank account even after the death of Father because joint owners usually have survivorship rights where the death of one owner automatically vests to the joint owner the entire property.

 Accessing a deceased bank account is illegal.
 The person who has a cause of action against the person taking the money would depend on the circumstances of the case.
 If money has been taken from your deceased loved one’s bank account, immediately seek legal counsel to know your remedies in how to get the money back.
 We, at the law offices of Albert Goodwin, are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 718-509-9774 or send us an email at [email protected].